YosefLab/Compass/docs_source/source/Compass-Postprocessing-Tutorial.rst

 The example in the notebook uses `metadata <https://github.com/YosefLab/Compass/blob/analysis/analysis/extdata/Th17/cell_metadata.csv>`__ that would come from knowledge of what cells/samples were sequenced as well as the `output <https://github.com/YosefLab/Compass/blob/analysis/analysis/extdata/Th17/reactions.tsv>`__ of a Compass run.

-The notebook can be run top down and the main section goes through single-reactions using the Wilcoxon rank-sum test to compare pathogenic Th17p cells to non-pathogenic Th17n cells.
+The notebook can be run top down and the main section uses Wilcoxon rank sum to test for differential predicted activity of single reactions between pathogenic Th17 (Th17p) and non-pathogenic Th17 (Th17n) cells.
-This differs slightly from the paper's version which uses metareactions instead, and the code for that is at the end of the notebook.
+This differs slightly from the paper's version which tests for predicted differential activity meta-reactions instead, and the code for that is at the end of the notebook.

-To analyze other datasets you would only need input a different set of Compass results and provide the metadata to identify cells, though the figure titles about Th17 cells likely won't apply.
+The notebook can be modified to analyze other datasets by providing a different input of Compass results and relevant cell metadata.
-This example is intended to be a starting point and you may also want to do other analyses, replace the Wilcoxon rank sum test with your favorite statistical test, and/or add other preprocessing steps depending on how your data looks.
+But of course, this example is intended to be a starting point and you may conduct other analyses, replace the Wilcoxon rank sum test or the Cohen's D effect size with your favorite statistical test, and/or add other preprocessing steps depending on how your data looks and what are your research questions.